 Urinary tract infections (UTIs) are most common in young to middle-aged sexually active women.
 Things that increase a woman's risk of getting UTIs include:

 Things that increase a man's risk of UTIs include:

 Certain risk factors apply to both women and men.
 These include:

-Call your doctor immediately if painful urination or other symptoms of a urinary tract infection (UTI) occur with:
+Call your doctor now if painful urination or other symptoms of a urinary tract infection (UTI) occur with:

-Call your doctor immediately if you are pregnant and have symptoms of a UTI (listed above).
+Call your doctor now if you are pregnant and have symptoms of a UTI (listed above).

 Call a doctor if you:

 Watchful waiting is not the right choice if you suspect that you or your child has a urinary tract infection.

 If you have symptoms of a urinary tract infection (UTI), your first evaluation by a doctor will likely include: